 Timely skills upgrades are very relevant in today's changing cybersecurity environment.
-Training and communication must be provided on a decrypting myths

-Staying in a state of cybersecurity preparedness is crucial to any organisation that relies on data which is critical to their business. regular basis, not just to the IT teams but across the spectrum of internal departments and customers.
-This will help in raising the resiliency of security for the entire organisation.
+Training and communication must be provided on a regular basis not just to the IT teams but across the spectrum of internal departments and customers.
+This will help in raising resiliency of the security for the entire organisation.